Information Technology Services

 How do I best use Copilot Chat?

-In web mode, get quick summaries about specific topics, analyze or compare products to make informed business decisions, create images, draft content, and learn new skills.
+Get quick summaries about specific topics, analyze or compare products to make informed business decisions, create images, draft content, and learn new skills.

 Here are some web-based example prompts you might want to try: